Childcare: Shabbat (10AM-12PM) & High Holidays

-During the school year we provide child care from 10:00 am to noon on Shabbat mornings and (with extended hours) on holidays for children who are infants up to age 5.
+During the school year we provide child care from 10:00 am to noon on Shabbat mornings and (with extended hours) on holidays for children age 2-5.
 This is a drop-off program supervised by one of our preschool teachers.
 Children play, read stories and eat snacks while parents are participating in Shabbat and holiday services.
-We thank the Women’s Club for sponsoring child care and allowing us to provide this important service free of charge.
+We thank the Women's Club for sponsoring Shabbat child care and allowing us to provide this important service free of charge.
 For Shabbat, no reservations are necessary.
+On Shabbat we may be able to accommodate children under age 2, depending on the given circumstances on a given day.
+Please check in with the childcare provider as needed.
 For holidays, please see detailed information under High Holidays.

 Children's Prayer Services: Shabbat & High Holidays

 Each Shabbat morning GJC offers a range of prayer services for children allowing them to participate in meaningful, age-appropriate worship.